diepnguyenhoang/my_website/_docs/assignments/week04.md

 ![](../images/week04/vinyl008.jpg)

 - Back to the computer, I opened my image in Inskcape.
-Here I pressed Ctrl P to print, and chose *Printing Properties > Get from the Machine*, it will show the same number as shownn on the vinyl cutter.
+Here I pressed Ctrl P, and chose *Printing Properties > Get from the Machine*, it will show the same number as shown on the vinyl cutter.
 This way is useful to get to know the size of the sheet we want to cut.
 Later, back to the main screen of Inkscape, I  moved my image to CutStudio by choosing *Extention* tab > Roland CutStudio > Open in CutStudio.

 ![](../images/week04/vinyl09.jpg)